milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Izumi: "It's alright, I was just a little anxious whether my glasses were offset or something."

 Emi: "Don't worry, it's nothing like that.
-I'm impressed by how well you're taking Ingram's explanation."
+I was just impressed by how well you're taking Ingram's explanation."

-Emi: "It's quite a lot of new information to take in, especially after you just learn about your. . .erm. . ."
+Emi: "It's quite a lot of new information to take in, especially after you just learned about your. . .erm. . ."

-Izumi: "It's okay.
-There's no need to beat around the bush, I'm well aware of what happened."
+Izumi: "It's okay, I'm alright.
+There's no need to beat around the bush, you can speak comfortably."

-Ingram: "Emi is right.
-All sorts of people come through these parts.
-Some take more time for the reality to set in."
+Ingram: "Emi does have a point though.
+All sorts of people come through these parts."

+Ingram: "It usually takes time for the reality to set in, with some taking longer than others."

 Ingram: "But from what I can see, it almost seems like you've accepted what happened already, is that right?"

 Izumi: "Ah, well. . ."

 *Izumi averts his gaze, his eyes falling on the trail of steam rising lazily from his cup.
-His silence stretches, the air thick with unspoken words and unresolved emotions.*
+Unspoken words and unresolved emotions are conveyed in his expression, but his lips don't move.*

-*Finally, he speaks, his voice soft and tinged with a hint of melancholy.*
+*Finally, he speaks, his soft voice tinged with a hint of melancholy.*

 Izumi: "Would you care to listen to my story?"

 Ingram: "Of course, go ahead.
 Whatever you're comfortable telling us."

 Ingram: "It would help us understand you and your life better."

+Izumi: ". . ."

 Izumi: ". . .I have what's called cardiomyopathy.
 It's a condition that makes it harder for my heart to pump blood."